FabForReal/EasyPackageAPI/README.md

 ### Preamble

-The registering of a custom package with the API is extremely easy, however the setup for a creation for a prefab is a quite tedious process.
+The registering of a custom package with the API is extremely easy, however the setup for the creation of prefabs is a quite tedious process.

 I'm not going into details for this rn, but basically you would need to do these things:
 1. Extract the assets using a tool from the game